ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“Quality indicators in the laboratory included turnaround times, error rates, and frequency of repeat testing.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See plain definition

-      **Example usage:**
-      *“In bioinformatics, quality indicators may include read mapping rates, error rates in variant calls, reproducibility scores, and user satisfaction with reports.
-These indicators should be predefined, measurable, and regularly reviewed to ensure pipeline performance and reliability.”*

    .. raw:: html